FairwindsOps/reckoner/README.md

   * Argument:
     - file: YAML file with description of charts to load
   * `generate`: Generates example file `course.yml` with extensive descriptions
-  * `version`: Output autohelm version
+  * `version`: Output reckoner version

 ## Example configuration file:

-There is an example file in autohelm/example-course.yml
+There is an example file in reckoner/example-course.yml

 Further customization is documented below.